sherlock-protocol/sherlock-v2-docs/audits/real-time-judging/judging/README.md

    - Access control
    - Front-run / sandwich ( issue A that identifies a front-run and issue B that identifies a sandwich can be duplicated )

-The exception to this would be if underlying code implementations **OR** impact **OR** the fixes are different, then they may be treated separately.
+If the underlying code implementations, impact or fixes are different, then they may be treated separately.

 For the root cause categories above, the duplication should be based on the following groups:
    1. Reentrancy: